dennuguyen/comp3151/notes/concurrency.md

 Non-critical section models the possibility that a process may do something else (maybe taking a finite or infinite amount of time).

+## Critical Section Desiderata

+Properties that we want to always be true when solving critical section problems.

-We want to find pre- and post-protocols such that certain **atomicity properties** are satisfied:
+We want to find pre- and post-protocols such that certain **atomicity properties** are satisfied.

+### Safety Desiderata

-- **Mutual Exclusion** (safety): No two properties are in the critical section at the same time.
+- **Mutual Exclusion**: No two properties are in the critical section at the same time.
-- **Eventual Entry** (liveness): Process will eventually be able to execute its critical section (once entering pre-protocol).
-- **Absence of Deadlock** (safety): System should never reach a state where there are no actions.
+- **Absence of Deadlock**: System should never reach a state where there are no actions.

+### Liveness Desiderata

+- **Eventual Entry**: Once a process enters its pre-protocol, it will eventually execute its critical section.
-- **Absence of Unnecessary Delay** (liveness): If only one process is attempting to enter its critical section, it succeeds.
+- **Absence of Unnecessary Delay**: If only one process is attempting to enter its critical section, it succeeds.
+- **Bounded Waiting**: Once a process enters its pre-protocol, it can be *bypassed* by other processes at most $f(n)$ times for some $f$ where $n$ is number of processes.
+- **Linear Waiting**: No process can enter its critical section twice while another process is in its pre-protocol.

-### Dekker's Algorithm
+## Dekker's Algorithm

 A solution to the mutual exclusion problem and satisfying all the above atomicity properties: